-Bosnia and Herzegovina: Grant for western gas interconnection project with Croatia18.
-September 2020. / SEE Energy News
+Bosnia and Herzegovina: Grant for western gas interconnection project with Croatia, SEE Energy News

 Bosnian gas company BH-Gas asked a grant for its western gas interconnection project.
 The European Western Balkans Joint Fund (WBJF) accepted BH Gas’ application for 1.25 million euros grant for technical assistance in the implementation of the project for the construction of so-called western gas interconnection with Croatia.

 The funds will be used for a feasibility study for the gas pipeline between Trzac and Bosanska Krupa, including a profit and cost analysis, environmental impact study and design project.
 WBJF is expected to decide on the grant in December of January 2021, which means that the project could start in mid-2021.